valanths1990/l2j-server-gameserver/README.md

 Requeriments
 ---

-Windows or Linux system with Java JDK 11+, Maven 3.5+, MySQL 8.0+.
+Windows or Linux system with Java JDK 11+, Maven 3.6+, MariaDB 10.4+.

 At least 4gb of RAM and 2 Cores.